Skip to main content

 Further improvement of the medical checkup system

 The Group requires that all employees undergo complete physical examinations and medical checkups.
 We encourage those who may need a second checkup to arrange for one and follow up on the status of their checkup.
-In fiscal 2022, the rate of physical examinations and medical checkups of Nomura Real Estate Development was 100%.
+In the fiscal year ended March 2025, the rate of physical examinations and medical checkups at Nomura Real Estate Development was 100%.
 In the coming fiscal years, we will continue striving to achieve a 100% physical examination and medical checkup rate across the Group to safeguard the health of our employees.

 Implementation of stress check tests